 With the feedback on your rough draft, get back to work again, this time with an objective mind.
-Correct the mistakes, realign the contents of the paper, and ensure that everything flows to turn it into a final draft.
+Correct the mistakes, realign the paper's contents, and ensure that everything flows to turn it into a final draft.

-Shortening your essay is necessary, especially when there is a strict word limit.
-If you are below the word count, ensure that you also lengthen your essay.
-If the essay is okay, ensure that it has the right format and citation style, then submit for grading.
+Shortening your essay is necessary, especially with a strict word limit.
+If you are below the word count, ensure you also lengthen your essay.
+If the essay is okay, ensure it has the right format and citation style, then submit it for grading.

-Short essays can be anywhere between 1-2 pages, and sometimes 3 pages.
+Short essays can be between 1-2 pages and sometimes 3.
 Below are some good examples of short essays that can inspire your research and writing.

 Below is a sample short essay of 900 words.
 Look at it to familiarize yourself with the process of writing a short essay.
 The instructor wanted more sources to be used.
 The sample essay is about the effects of road rage.

 We indicated that personal statements are examples of short essays.
-In this sample adopted from Penn State College of Earth and Mineral Sciences, we show you how you can write application essays and personal statements that will wow your markers.
+In this sample adopted from Penn State College of Earth and Mineral Sciences, we show you how to write application essays and personal statements that will wow your markers.